Sanjay Subrahmanyam: Accolades

-He was elected to the American Academy of Arts and Sciences in 2009 and as a corresponding fellow to the British Academy in 2016.
-Bryn Mawr College in Pennsylvania selected Dr. Subrahmanyam as the 2009 Mary Flexner Lecturer.
-He was elected professor and to the chair Histoire Globale de la Première Modernité at the Collège de France in 2013.
+He was elected to the American Academy of Arts and Sciences in 2009 and as an international fellow to the British Academy in 2016.

-On 6 February 2017, Subrahmanyam received an honoris causa doctorate from the Université catholique de Louvain.
+On 6 February 2017, Subrahmanyam received an honorary doctorate from UCLouvain.

-The Martine Aublet Prize for 2018 was awarded to Subrahmanyam for his book, L'inde sous les yeux de l'Europe: mots, peuples, empires (Alma Editeur, 2018), by the Musée de Quai Branly.
+The Prix Martine Aublet for 2018 was awarded to Subrahmanyam for his book L'Inde sous les yeux de l'Europe: mots, peuples, empires (Alma Editeur, 2018), by the Musée du Quai Branly.

-In February 2019, Sanjay Subrahmanyam was awarded the Dan David Prize for History (jointly with Kenneth Pomeranz, Chicago).
+In February 2019, Sanjay Subrahmanyam was awarded the Dan David Prize for History (jointly with Kenneth Pomeranz).

-In 2022, Sanjay Subrahmanyam was awarded the Comité International des Sciences Historiques (CISH) Prize in History at the XXIII Congress of the Historical Sciences in Poznan, Poland.
+In 2022, Sanjay Subrahmanyam was awarded the International Committee of Historical Sciences Prize in History at the XXIII Congress of the Historical Sciences in Poznań, Poland.